Comparisons

 The failure mode is rarely a single broken cell.
 It is a slow erosion of confidence in the data, until nobody can answer 'is this current?' without checking with the planner.

 Smootables is designed to replace spreadsheet-based planning across academic years, terms, courses, resources, timetable generation, publishing, and daily changes.
-Spreadsheets can remain an import and export format — many schools keep them for reporting — but planning decisions and data live in Smootables instead of scattered files.
+Microsoft Excel and Google Sheets can remain an import and export format, and many schools keep them for reporting, but planning decisions and data live in Smootables instead of scattered files.

 The planning model is structured: years, terms, courses, teachers, rooms, equipment, groups, and individual students are first-class entities with relationships, constraints, and validation.
-The solver works on the same data, so generation is not a separate export step.
-AI helps planners run validated commands, explain tradeoffs, and improve schedules without bypassing hard rules.
+The solver works on the same data, so automatic school timetabling is not a separate export step.
+AI helps planners make large plan and timetable changes in natural language, explain tradeoffs, and improve schedules without bypassing hard rules.

 DimensionManual Excel / SheetsSmootables

-Best fitSmall or local planning where flexibility matters more than automationSchools needing structured planning, flexible periods, individual pathways, solver generation, and AI-assisted workflows
+Best fitSmall or local planning where flexibility matters more than automationSchools needing structured planning, flexible periods, individual pathways, automatically optimized timetables, and AI-assisted workflows

 CollaborationVersion control depends on file-naming and disciplineMulti-planner collaboration with presence, permissions, and audit logs